 Smoking has been shown to be a risk factor in MS. Studies has found that smoking appears to increase someone’s risk of developing MS. There is still more we need to know about the link between smoking and MS. Stress may also be a risk factor although the evidence to support this is weak.
 Association with occupational exposures and toxins—mainly solvents—has been evaluated, but no clear conclusions have been reached.
 Vaccinations were studied as causal factors; however, most studies show no association.
 Several other possible risk factors, such as diet and hormone intake, have been looked at; however, evidence on their relation with the disease is “sparse and unpersuasive”.

-The history given by persons suspected to have MS and neurological examination done by the doctor are the mainstay of diagnosis in MS. Magnetic Resonance Imaging (MRI), Evoked Potentials (EP) and occasionally Lumbar puncture (LP), are tests that may be useful in confirmation when a diagnosis of MS is suspected.
+The history given by persons suspected to have MS and neurological examination done by the doctor is the mainstay of diagnosis in MS. Magnetic Resonance Imaging (MRI), Evoked Potentials (EP), and occasionally Lumbar puncture (LP), are tests that may be useful in confirmation when a diagnosis of MS is suspected.

 It is important to remember that there is no one test that can be used to diagnose MS. The diagnosis of MS is only made once other potential causes for symptoms have been ruled out.